Resiliency Module

 If the argument is a tuple, the return value is the same object.

-Baseline Dispatch (Problem B)#
+Baseline Dispatch (Problem B)

-- sdom.resiliency.build_baseline_dispatch(designed_system, *, n_hours=8760, min_soc_per_tech=None, curtailment_penalty=0.0, formulation_overrides=None, model_name='SDOM_BaselineDispatch', profile=False)[source]#
+- sdom.resiliency.build_baseline_dispatch(designed_system, *, n_hours=8760, min_soc_per_tech=None, curtailment_penalty=0.0, add_demand_charges=True, model_name='SDOM_BaselineDispatch', profile=False)[source]

-Build the fixed-capacity annual economic-dispatch Pyomo LP.
+Build the fixed-capacity annual baseline dispatch model.

 - Parameters: